Connect OpenWRT to OpenWISP

 directly from your computer, make sure the server listens on all

 point openwisp to use your local IP address

 Save the file and start openwisp-config:

-Your LEDE instance should register itself to your openwisp2 controller.
-Check the devices menu on the admin panel to make sure your LEDE instance is registered.
+Your OpenWRT instance should register itself to your openwisp2 controller.
+Check the devices menu on the admin panel to make sure your OpenWRT instance is registered.

-You may want to compile a custom LEDE/OpenWRT image to save time on configuring
+You may want to compile a custom OpenWRT image to save time in configuring

 new devices.
 By compiling a custom image, you can pre-install

 openwisp-config, including your configurations (e.g.

 shared_secret), so that you won’t have to go through the configuration